Google Data Studio (now called Looker Studio) is our primary tool for building beautiful reports and easy-to-understand data visualizations.

-First, let’s add a drop down menu that allows users to look at traffic from different source mediums.
-This is done by adding a filter control to report.
-In the topbar, click the filter control button, which looks like three stacked horizontal lines with the longest on top and the shortest at the bottom.
+First, let’s add a drop-down menu that allows users to look at traffic from different source mediums.
+This is done by adding a filter control to the report.
+In the top bar, click the filter control button, which looks like three stacked horizontal lines with the longest on top and the shortest at the bottom.

 By default, the dimension will be set to medium, but we’re going to change it to source medium.
 Again, we’re simply searching and then dragging and dropping.

 We’d like some more filters, so we’ll right-click and duplicate this one.
 This second one’s dimension will be the device category, which allows viewers to look at traffic separately from desktop devices, tablets, or mobile phones.

 🚨 Note: Make sure to build mobile-friendly dashboards to not miss out on traffic from mobile users.